All Episodes

 So why would we offer them an out?

-Um it's kind of mind-boggling to me.
+It's kind of mind-boggling to me.

-Well, no, but the the thing that strikes me here is again also that you know this is obviously this these sanctions, as I said, it's the sanctions seem to mean something very different for for the Iranian regime than the for Americans.
+As I said, the sanctions seem to mean something very different for the Iranian regime than they do for Americans.

 No, no, almost none.

-That's why I wanted to focus on on our show today on that, because a lot of people on that list, everybody on that list is someone I serve with.
+That's why I wanted to focus on our show today on that, because a lot of people on that list, everybody on that list is someone I serve with.

-Some of them are my friends, you know.
+Some of them are my friends.

 I don't want kill orders out against them for doing the national security job of America.

-Nor and this administration shouldn't want that either.
+And this administration shouldn't want that either.

 But we can't give Iran a leg up after they've taken such a posture against us.

-And that's what I was talking about earlier when I think we have been we have weakened our national security posture of this is one example with Iran.
+And that's what I was talking about earlier when I think we have weakened our national security posture.

-And I think the Biden administration has, and we'll do Snapback real quick.
+And I think the Biden administration has, and we'll do snapback real quick.

-What is Snapback?
+What is snapback?

 Snapback sanctions meant when the JCPOA was signed, there was a United Nations provisions on sanctions against Iran that were withdrawn.

-That is the UN had these pretty harsh sanctions on Iran from a number of different countries.
+That is, the UN had these pretty harsh sanctions on Iran from a number of different countries.

 And snapback was if Iran violated the JCPOA, it would automatically snap back to the prior landscape.

-That is all the sanctions that the UN had in place beforehand would automatically come back into place.
+That is, all the sanctions that the UN had in place beforehand would automatically come back into place.

 I don't think that's realistic.

-So I think when people talk snap back now, they've already violated the JCPOA.
+So I think when people talk snapback now, they've already violated the JCPOA.

 So I just don't understand the logic.

-I mean, I I just think this is political theater when it comes to national security, especially as it relates to Iran.
+I mean, I just think this is political theater when it comes to national security, especially as it relates to Iran.

 And they are out-messaging America when it comes to their position in the world.